libhal/libhal-__arm_mcu_family__/README.md

 ## datasheets

-This directory is intended for storing datasheets related to the platform that the library is being built for.
+This directory is intended for storing data sheets related to the platform that the library is being built for.
 It currently contains a placeholder file, `placeholder.txt`.

-Many datasheets are subject to copyright and that must be considered when adding the datasheet to a libhal repo.
-If the datasheet cannot be redistributed on the repo for copyright and/or license reasons, then a markdown file with a link to the datasheet (and potentially mirrors of it) is an acceptable alternative.
+Many data sheets are subject to copyright and that must be considered when adding the data sheet to a libhal repo.
+If the data sheet cannot be redistributed on the repo for copyright and/or license reasons, then a markdown file with a link to the data sheet (and potentially mirrors of it) is an acceptable alternative.

 ## demos